Preparation is key when it comes to a successful move, here are some tips to help things go as stress free as possible:

 Don’t waste money on fancy moving labels.
 Use simple colored post-it notes to color-code your boxes when moving.
 For instance, place a pink post-it note on anything you wish donate and a green post-it note on anything you wish to sell.
 Place orange post-it notes on boxes containing kitchen items; place blue post-it notes on boxes containing office items, etc.

-Put knives inside an old oven mitt to prevent injuries or wrap in newspaper/bubble wrap.
+Put knives or other sharp objects inside an old oven mitt to prevent injuries or wrap in newspaper/bubble wrap.